Loycifer/resRand.js/README.md

 ````
 #####Parameters
 - **element**  - *Required.* The contents of an array element.
-- **position** - *Required* An integer representing a position in the working list where the element will be projectedt.
+- **position** - *Required.* An integer representing a position in the working list where the element will be projected.

 ---
 ####.export()
 #####Summary